We use a professional fundraising agency, like many other

 save lives and help us build a nation of life savers.
 We want

-people to be left with a positive image of us and a desire to
+people to be left with a positive image and a desire to support our

-support our work over a long period of time.
-We don’t condone
+work over a long period of time.
+We do not condone high-pressure

-We train Wesser staff in the values and ethics of St John
+Wesser Ltd staff are trained in the values and ethics of St John

-Ambulance and they are expected to live up to them when fundraising
+Ambulance and they are expected to live up to those while

-Conduct which clearly states that they should not pitch to anyone
+Fundraising Code of Conduct, which clearly states that they

 Why don’t your volunteers do door-to-door fundraising?